jszlatki/SeedAndKey/README.md

 ## Licenses
 The code is based on the sample Vector Seed and Key dll files (GenerateKeyExImpl.cpp and KeyGenAlgoInterfaceEx.h) They were created at 2003-07-17 by Vector Informatik GmbH.
 To get it work the Crypto++ library shall be downloaded an built.
-Please always ad the Copyright file of the Crypto++ library.
-It is prepared in the coresponding folders.
+Please always add the Copyright file of the Crypto++ library.
+It is prepared in the corresponding folders.

 ## Generic information
 The aim of the project to figure out how to create a seed and key DLL using free tools: IDE, compiler, configuration management tool, which contains special security functions.